ychoi04/mica-gd405/lectures/w5-assignments.md

 - [Muir McNeil](http://www.muirmcneil.com) and their talk on [TYPO](http://www.typotalks.com/videos/muir-mcneil-2/)
 - [Emigre Type Specimens](https://www.emigre.com/TypeSpecimens)
 - [Wind](https://www.typotheque.com/blog/wind_a_layered_typeface_for_optical_illusions) by Hansje van Halem
 - Go to type foundries' website.
-They usually have many helpful postings on type.
+They usually have many helpful postings on type, such as [this one](https://www.typotheque.com/articles).